downwa/ar2dscript/README.md

 <h2>What's in a name?</h2>

-The name is intended to remind you of a certain famous movie Droid, the Raspberry Pi, and DroidScript for Android devices.
+The name is intended to remind you of a certain famous movie Droid, the
+<a href="https://www.raspberrypi.org/">Raspberry Pi</a>, and
+<a href="https://play.google.com/store/apps/details?id=com.smartphoneremote.androidscriptfree">DroidScript</a> for Android devices.

 <h2>Purpose</h2>